balthazar/csgo-float/README.md

 # csgo-float

-> Retrieve CS:GO float values in Node.JS
+> Retrieve CS:GO float values in JavaScript

     npm i -S csgo-float

 #### Usage

+Only one request can be done at a time by each client.
+You'll have to wait for the first request to be processed before sending another one.

 ###### Client